 Traveling to remote islands?
 Here’s how to pack when you’re headed to a destination with limited electricity, fresh water, and without the comforts of home!

 For a scuba diving trip to the Galapagos, you’ll basically eat, sleep, dive, repeat.
-Your days start around 6am and wind around 8pm, with three our four 45-60 minute dives per day.
+Your days start around 6am and wind around 8pm, with three or four 45-60 minute dives per day.
 It’s in no way a leisurely cruise and I recommend you plan at least a couple of days of rest to have a vacation after your vacation!

-I did my trip with Master Liveaboards.
-It was an eight-day, seven-night trip and departed from San Cristobal.
+My liveaboard was an eight-day, seven-night trip and departed from San Cristobal.
 The trip included 10 dives and two land excursions.
 It was phenomenal!

 These are five scuba diving essentials to bring on your trip!